gabrik/etsi_nbi/README.md

   	$ git clone https://github.com/gabrik/etsi_nbi
   	$ git -C etsi_nbi checkout v4-city
   	$ sg docker -c "docker build ~/etsi_nbi  -f ~/etsi_nbi/Dockerfile.local -t dockercity/nbi --no-cache"

-Then if you have a running OSM installation on docker you have to edit the file `/etc/osm/docker/docker-compose.yaml` and update the image for the RO
+Then if you have a running OSM installation on docker you have to edit the file `/etc/osm/docker/docker-compose.yaml` and update the image for the NBI

 	nbi:
    	  image: dockercity/nbi